-Biden’s cancer diagnosis renews transparency concerns; Trump claims coverup
+Biden cancer diagnosis renews transparency concerns; Trump claims cover-up

 “My best guess is that he has had a PSA done every year for a long time because that is what you would expect for a US senator/vice president/president, and that he actually has an age-appropriate PSA that did not raise any alarms,” Black told Al Jazeera.

-“A diagnosis of metastatic prostate cancer is usually associated with a very high PSA, but in a small minority of patients the PSA is actually normal,” he said.
+“A diagnosis of metastatic prostate cancer is usually associated with a very high PSA, but in a small minority of patients, the PSA is actually normal,” he said.